Frankfurt Airport: Terminal reopens after police operation | DW | 16.01.2021

 "As a result, there may be delays in the operation.
 Passengers are therefore asked to check the flight status in advance on the airlines' websites."

-Calling the incident at the airport a "bomb threat," the daily Frankfurter Allgemeine reported that authorities took two people into custody and were searching for a third suspect.
+Calling the incident at the airport a "bomb threat," the daily Frankfurter Allgemeine reported that authorities took two people into custody.

 lc/sms